The Kitchen in Paris

 The Kitchen in Paris (Кухня в Париже; Kukhnya v Parizhe) is a 2014 Russian comedy, a first feature film directed by Dmitriy Dyachenko of the television channel by STS and company by Yellow, Black and White-Group.
 It is a continuation of the third season of the television series The Kitchen (2012-2016).
 It stars Dmitry Nazarov, Mark Bogatyryov, Yelena Podkaminskaya and Dmitry Nagiyev.

-The Kitchen in Paris was theatrically released in Russia on May 1, 2014 by Central Partnership.
+The Kitchen in Paris was theatrically released in Russia on 1 May 2014 by Central Partnership.

 Plot

-After the events of the third season, the «Claude Monet» restaurant continued and strengthened its fame in Moscow, remaining a prosperous establishment with a skilled owner, a diligent director and excellent cuisine.
-But all the hopes and efforts of the team are interrupted by the failure of the restaurant in the preparation and conduct of an international level event - a meeting of the presidents of Russia and France.
+After the events of Season 3 of The Kitchen, the restaurant Claude Monet continued to grow and solidify its fame in Moscow, remaining a thriving establishment with a skillful owner, a diligent director, and excellent cuisine.
+However, all the team's hopes and efforts are shattered by the disastrous failure of a summit dinner for the Russian and French presidents.